ravendb/bootcamp/src/unit3/lesson2/README.md

 Every document in RavenDB has metadata attached to it.
 The metadata, like the document data, is also stored in JSON format.

-You can use it as well if you want or need.
+You can use it if you want or need.

 ## Exercise: Loading metadata using a document

-Again, let's learn by doing.

 In this exercise you will learn how to get access to a document metadata.